India's neighbors on alert for 'double mutant' COVID variant | DW | 30.04.2021

 Countries in South Asia are watching out for a potentially more infectious coronavirus variant crossing the border from India.
-COVID case numbers are currently rising in several countries.
+COVID-19 case numbers are currently rising in several countries.

-As India's second coronavirus wave surges across the country, neighbors like Nepal, Bangladesh and Pakistan are also reporting a recent increase in new cases.
+As India's second coronavirus wave surges across the country, neighbors such as Nepal, Bangladesh and Pakistan are also reporting a recent increase in new cases.

 This has prompted authorities in these countries to close borders and restrict travel.
 However, some of these borders are porous, with many people crossing back and forth every day.